rust-lang/book/nostarch/chapter08.md

 ### Updating a Hash Map

-Although the number of keys and values is growable, each key can only have one value associated with it at a time.
-When you want to change the data in a hash map, you have to decide how to handle the case when a key already has a value assigned.
+Although the number of key and value pairs is growable, each key can only have one value associated with it at a time. <!--- And vice versa? /LC ---> When you want to change the data in a hash map, you have to decide how to handle the case when a key already has a value assigned.
 You could replace the old value with the new value, completely disregarding the old value.
 You could keep the old value and ignore the new